jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 - Priority Code Point (<abbr>PCP</abbr>).
   There are eight priorities identified by numeric value (zero through seven) with zero are the default priority.
   Priorities are mostly in numeric order with seven as the highest priority and *one* as the lowest: 1 0 2 3 4 5 6 7.
-  Many networking stacks will synchronize this to the <abbr title="Differentiated Services Code Point">DSCP</abbr> in an <abbr title="Internet Protocol">IP</abbr> packet.
+  Many networking stacks will synchronize this with the <abbr title="Differentiated Services Code Point">DSCP</abbr> in an <abbr title="Internet Protocol">IP</abbr> packet.
 - Drop Eligible Indicator (<abbr>DEI</abbr>).
   As a queue reaches capacity, it may need to discard packets.
   Packets with <abbr>DEI</abbr> are discarded in preference to packets without <abbr>DEI</abbr> set.